 The Ryze does have its limitations.
 You must have a smartphone as it doesn’t come with a controller of its own, and it doesn’t have any collision avoidance technology.
 Light winds will push the drone fairly easily, and it has a range that only spans about 50 meters.

 That said, one would be hard pressed to find a better first drone for a child.
 And, with its comparably low price, it’s not a major loss should the drone end up in pieces or at the bottom of a lake.
+Find some more options in the best drones for kids.

 Best Drone for Photography: DJI Air 2S